 Recommendation: We recommend that all manual deposit cards be reviewed for validity and either entered into the system or refunded as deemed necessary.
 We also recommend that deposit totals be reconciled to the general ledger.
 This reconciliation should be made at least quarterly.

-Views of Responsible Officials and Planned Corrective Actions: The staff has also entered the majority of the cards into the software so that they are one step closer to being able to reconcile the deposits.
+Views of Responsible Officials and Planned Corrective Actions: The staff continues to work toward this goal as time permits.
 We believe the deposits will be reconciled and reported accurately by the next audit.